mozilla-services/docs/source/storage/apis-1.5.rst

     - **application/newlines**: each BSO is sent as a separate JSON object on its own line.

+    For backwards-compatibility with existing clients, the server will also treat **text/plain** input as JSON.

     Note that the server may impose a limit on the total amount of data included in the request, and/or may decline to process more than a certain